Monday, February 24, 2014

 AKHTAR MOHI UD DIN , A CRAFTY SHORT STORY WRITER FROM KASHMIR

-In 1980 , I worked as teller in the bank and was posted at Lal Chowk, Amira Kadal branch .
-Those were the days when customers would be mostly dealt by tellers through personalized service.
-They never felt the need to go to supervisors or the manager sitting behind .The tellers were the face of the bank in terms of polite and personalized service .
+In 1980, this author worked as a teller in the bank and was posted at Lal Chowk, Amira Kadal branch.
+Those were the days when customers would be mostly dealt by tellers through personalised service.
+They never felt the need to go to supervisors or the manager sitting behind them.
+The tellers were the face of the bank in terms of polite and personalised service

-One such customer who would come straight to me or to my colleague Roshan Lal Haku was the well known kashmiri short story writer Akhtar Mohi ud din( 1928-2001 ).
-He was always in hurry and would say something that would make me and my colleague Roshan Lal Haku happy for many days .
-A dialogue , a brief story , a kashmiri proverb or some personal anecdote .I would offer him tea while he stood talking .
-He drank it partly , talked , collected his payment and would leave saying' LASSIV ' ( May you live long ).No other colleague in the bank knew who he was .
-I always felt that he was a sincere and open hearted person .
+One such customer who would come straight to this author or to Roshan Lal Haku (another teller) was the well-known Kashmiri short story writer Akhtar Mohi ud din.
+He was always in a hurry and would say something that would make us happy for many days.
+A dialogue, a brief story, a Kashmiri proverb or some personal anecdote.
+We would offer him tea while he stood talking.
+He drank it partly, talked, collected his payment and would leave saying' Lassiv ' (May you live long).
+No other colleague in the bank knew who he was.
+This author always felt that he was a sincere and open-hearted person.

-“ We actually belong to village Frisal , Pulwama .
+“My real name is Ghulam Mohiuddin Wani.
+We actually belong to the village Frisal, Pulwama.
 My father married in the city and shifted to Batmaloo.
 I spent my childhood and youth in Batmaloo.
-I studied in Islamia school , Maisuma , National school and S P college. ”
+I studied in Islamia School, Maisuma, National School and S P College. “

-“ How can I repay the debt to Som Nath Zutshi’s wife, a goddess and for me , a real sister in need .
-Do you know she single handedly did all the post delivery care of my wife once.
-Do you understand the word 'Phott' in Kashmiri ?
-It means post delivery care .Where in this life can this debt be repaid? ”
+“How can I repay the debt to Som Nath Zutshi’s wife, a goddess and for me, a real sister in need.
+Do you know she single-handedly did all the post-delivery care of my wife once?
+Do you understand the word 'Phott' in Kashmiri?
+It means post-delivery care .
+Where in this life can this debt be repaid?”

-“ I remain ever grateful to Prof. Jay Lal Kaul for encouraging me to write in Kashmiri .
-In fact when I started writing , he arranged a reading session in S P college for me and treated me like a great writer .
-From him , I also learnt a lot .
-A gem of a person who has a great command over English and Kashmiri . ”
+“I remain ever grateful to Prof Jay Lal Kaul for encouraging me to write in Kashmiri.
+In fact, when I started writing, he arranged a reading session in S P College for me and treated me like a great writer.
+From him, I also learnt a lot.
+A gem of a person who has a great command of English and Kashmiri. ”

-“ Amongst friends , Shamim Ahmed Shamim always wanted me to write in Urdu .
-He was very happy when my Urdu story was published in English translation in New York Herald Tribune and also awarded second prize in this short story competition.
+“Amongst friends, Shamim Ahmed Shamim always wanted me to write in Urdu.
+He was very happy when my Urdu story was published in English translation in the New York Herald Tribune and also awarded second prize in this short story competition.
 Shamim is a reliable friend who thinks much ahead of his time.
 He is very sharp.
-You have just to tell him the contours of any issue, he will come back to you with all the details .And amongst politicians , late Sadiq Sahib was a real connoisseur of literature . ”
+You have just to tell him the contours of any issue, and he will come back to you with all the details.
+And amongst politicians, the late Sadiq Sahib was a real connoisseur of literature.”

-“ I regard Krishen Chander as a great writer .His stories and style is definitely a class apart.
-But when it comes to writing stories based on Kashmir , he has not done justice.
-He only talks about the hills , valleys , beautiful women and romance .
-He never lived in Kashmiri society .
-He never wrote on issues connected with Kashmiri society as such .We have similar issues and social problems that one comes across in various other societies in northern or southern parts of the country .”
+“I regard Krishen Chander as a great writer.
+His stories and style are definitely a class apart.
+But when it comes to writing stories based on Kashmir, he has not done justice.
+He only talks about the hills, valleys, beautiful women and romance.
+He never lived in Kashmiri society.
+He never wrote on issues connected with Kashmiri society as such.We have similar issues and social problems that one comes across in various other societies in the Northern or the Southern parts of the country.”

-“ Is Shambu Nath ji ( Late S N Kaul from Bandipora Kashmir who was a saintly officer in the bank ) fine ?
+“Is Shambu Nath Ji ( Late S N Kaul from Bandipora Kashmir was a saintly officer in the bank ) fine?
 Convey my Namsakar to him.
-I am in a hurry this time else would have gone up to meet him “
+I am in a hurry this time else would have gone up to meet him.”

-So would Akhtar Mohi ud din say to us .
+So would Akhtar Mohi ud din say to us.

-“ This novel is a painful reflection of the society that we live in.
-Reading it makes you together sad and happy apart from sharpening your social consciousness ”
+“This novel is a painful reflection of the society that we live in.
+Reading it makes you together sad and happy apart from sharpening your social consciousness.”

 Creative Commons LicenseCHINAR SHADE by Autarmota is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 India License.